Santander Cycles: Finances

 In the first three months of the scheme, 95 percent of journeys did not exceed 30 minutes, earning TfL access fees but no usage fees.
 The scheme generated £323,545 in revenue for usage in the first 96 days.
-Only 72,700 of the first 1.4 million journeys earned any revenue, with 44% of income coming from users charged the £150 (US$252) "late return" fees.
+Only 72,700 of the first 1.4 million journeys earned any revenue, with 44% of income coming from users charged the £150 "late return" fees.
 With an average £3,370 income per day from journeys, the scheme needed to grow substantially over the following five years to meet its cost.
 In this early period, there was a steady growth in the number of bike journeys.
-It was expected that when casual use was introduced it would become the bigger revenue generator.
+It was expected that when casual use was introduced, it would become the bigger revenue generator.
 Access fees were doubled in January 2013, which was expected to bring in an extra £4-6M annually.
 User satisfaction level dropped after the increase.

 In May 2012, before access charges doubled in 2013, TfL estimated that the scheme would cost taxpayers £225M by 2015/16, almost five times the maximum due from Barclays.

 TfL funded a net £3.6M to the scheme in the 2016/17 period during which around 10 million bikes were hired.
 This equates to 16.9% of the scheme's operating costs being funded by subsidy, and is on par with TfL's operating costs as a whole, which are 16.1% funded by subsidy (including the congestion charge as subsidy).